Last updated on

 IMPORTANT For buttercream with baking chips specifically, remember to heat the cream and baking chips together first.
 You’ll then stir the mixture until it becomes a smooth ganache.
-Once the ganache has cooled slightly, you’ll add the mixture to the butter and continue making the buttercream according to instructions.
+Once the ganache has cooled slightly, you’ll add the mixture to the butter and continue making the buttercream according to the instructions.

 Make Ahead Tips

 - Cake layers – The cake layers are a great element to make ahead of time.
-I like to let me layers cool to room temperature and then wrap them well with plastic wrap.
+I like to let my layers cool to room temperature and then wrap them well with plastic wrap.
 Let the layers thaw for about an hour before you decorate the cake.

-- Filling – you can also make the filling ahead of time and refrigerate until you’re ready to use.
+- Filling – you can also make the filling ahead of time and refrigerate it until you’re ready to use.

 - Buttercream – this buttercream recipe can be made a week ahead of time and stored in an airtight container in the fridge.
 Make sure to let the buttercream get back to room temperature and beat it again for a few minutes to restore the fluffy texture.